 My dad’s concerns were forgotten over time seeing that I could make a good living and I was coming into my own.
 That’s really all he wanted—for me to have a steady job that paid well and provided some security.
 Even so, I’m sure the nagging concern that Sales was somehow a less-than-profession took some time to dissipate.

-Nothing could please me more, than to see how far things of changed.
+Nothing could please me more, than to see how much things have changed.
 This was in the early ‘80s.
 The sales profession has come a long way since then.
-No doubt, the growth of the computer industry and then the rapid acceleration of high-tech deserve great credit for the transformation of Sales into key role.
+No doubt, the growth of the computer industry and the rapid acceleration of high-tech deserve great credit for the transformation of Sales into a key role.
 Companies like Xerox and IBM began rigorous sales training programs that turned college grads into top revenue generating professionals.